 Concentrating, planning or organising – difficulties making decisions, solving problems or carrying out a sequence of tasks (such as cooking a meal)

 Language – difficulties following a conversation or finding the right word for something

 Visuospatial skills – problems judging distances (such as on stairs) and seeing objects in three dimensions

-Alzheimer’s disease – This is the most common cause of dementia.
-In Alzheimer’s disease, an abnormal protein surrounds brain cells and another protein damages their internal structure.
+Alzheimer’s Disease – This is the most common cause of Dementia.
+In Alzheimer’s disease, an abnormal build-up of proteins surrounds brain cells and damages their internal structure.
 In time, chemical connections between brain cells are lost and cells begin to die.
 Problems with day-to-day memory are often the first thing to be noticed, but other symptoms may include difficulties finding the right words, solving problems, making decisions, or perceiving things in three dimensions.

-Dementia with Lewy bodies – This type of dementia involves tiny abnormal structures (Lewy bodies) forming inside brain cells.
+Dementia with Lewy bodies – This type of Dementia involves tiny abnormal structures (Lewy bodies) forming inside brain cells.
 They disrupt the chemistry of the brain and lead to the death of brain cells.
-Early symptoms can include alertness that varies over the course of the day, hallucinations, and difficulties judging distances.
+Early symptoms can include not being able to stay alert, hallucinations, and difficulties judging distances.

 Care and support for someone living with dementia should always be ‘person-centred’.
 This means it should be focused on that person and their individual needs and preferences.